GuisandeGolfer/AI-youtube-notes-for-Obsidian/README.md

 ## Current Progress

 - [x] Create Makefile
-- [x] learn how libcurl works with C
+- [x] learn how libcurl works with C.
 - [x] Realize that I probably need to run a "youtube-dl" process in my program to generate .wav file.
+- [x] Realize that I could have probably down this faster with Python3.
-- [x] Learn about "system()" functional call
+- [x] Learn about "system()" functional call.
-- [ ] run youtube-dl with my program based off inputs inside `argv[]`.
+- [x] run youtube-dl with my program based off inputs inside `argv[]` and generate an mp3
+- [ ] learn how to send the .mp3 file with OpenAI API token to Whisper and recieve the text output.
+- [ ] send Whisper output and chat prompt to GPT-4 endpoint, and recieve output
+- [ ] save output to a file inside a specific directory inside my iCloud location for Obsidian.

+### Optimizations

+---

 - [ ] create a method that will download "youtube-dl" on a user's system; if it's not found.
 - [ ] or just implement the same functionality with C, if not present on the user's system.

-- [ ] learn how to send the .wav file with OpenAI API token to Whisper and recieve the text output
-- [ ] send Whisper output and chat prompt to GPT-4 endpoint, and recieve output
-- [ ] save output to a file inside a specific directory inside my iCloud location for Obsidian.
+- [ ] make a do/while loop or something that can account for "HTTP: 403" errors or etc. until a successful connection.